Magnus Heinason

 Magnus Heinason (Mogens Heinesøn) (1548 – 18 January 1589) was a Faroese naval hero, trader and privateer.

 Magnus Heinason served William the Silent and his son Maurice of Nassau, Prince of Orange for 10 years as a privateer, fighting the Spanish in the Dutch Revolt.
-Magnus Heinason was given the trading rights to the Faroe Islands by King Frederick II of Denmark and Norway from 1559 to 1588.
+Magnus Heinason was given the trading rights to the Faroe Islands by King Frederick II of Denmark and Norway.
 Later he received letters of marque to sink or capture pirate ships and English merchant ships.

 Magnus built the first fortifications in Tórshavn.
 Only one year later, he was captured and sent to Copenhagen on the orders of the Danish treasurer and statholder, Christoffer Walkendorf (1525–1601) who was ruling Denmark after the sudden death of Frederick II.